Arianit Ferati

-Arianit Ferati (born 7 September 1997) is a professional footballer who plays as an attacking midfielder for German club Waldhof Mannheim.
+Arianit Ferati (born 7 September 1997) is a professional footballer who plays as an attacking midfielder for German Regionalliga Südwest club SV Sandhausen.
 Born in Germany, he plays for the Kosovo national team.

 Club career

 Early career and VfB Stuttgart

 Ferati initially played for TSV Großheppach and SC Weinstadt in his youth.
 In the summer of 2011, he transferred to the Stuttgarter Kickers' youth team and after two years transferred to the VfB Stuttgart's youth team.

 2015–16 period

 Ferati in the 2015–16 season was promoted directly to the first team of VfB Stuttgart.
 On 31 July 2015, he made his debut with second team in a 1–3 home defeat against Preußen Münster after being named in the starting line-up.

 On 29 August 2015, Ferati was named as a first team substitute for the first time in a league match against Eintracht Frankfurt.
 His debut with first team came fourteen days later in a 2–1 away defeat against Hertha BSC after coming on as a substitute in the 79th minute in place of Daniel Didavi.